InfinityG/id-io/README.md

   - Client-side (javascript) signing can be done using the CryptocoinJS ECDSA library: http://cryptocoinjs.com/modules/crypto/ecdsa/#usage
     - Note that this is a NodeJS library but can be converted for use in the browser with the aid of Browserify (http://browserify.org/)
   - User must first create a challenge (see above step)
-  - The challenge must first be hashed (sha256) and then base64 encoded, before signing
+  - a digest must first be created from the challenge data (sha256 hash, base64 encoded), before signing
 - Uri: /login
 - Method: POST
 - Headers: none